Male State: History

 Male State began as a private community on the Russian social media network VKontakte.
 It was created in 2016 by the Russian bodybuilder Vladislav Pozdnyakov and maintained strict membership rules.

 In December 2018, Pozdnyakov was sentenced to a two-year suspended sentence under Article 282 of the Criminal Code of the Russian Federation for "actions aimed at humiliating human dignity in relation to women".
-A year later, the sentence was overturned.
+A year later, the sentence was overturned due to the partial decriminalization of the article under which he was previously convicted.

 In 2019, four members of the Male State from Khabarovsk, detained in 2017, were convicted of extremist activities.

 In 2020, the Male State community was blocked by the VKontakte administration for "incitement to violent action".
 By the time of blocking, the group consisted of over 150 thousand users.
 After the blocking of Male State and two more of his communities on VKontakte, Pozdnyakov began to actively maintain his channel on Telegram, a messaging service, and has garnered more than 80 thousand subscribers.

 In July 2021, Pozdnikov was accused of leading a hate campaign against the Russian wife of a Nigerian student who had drowned while rescuing a swimmer in Kaliningrad Oblast.